 AWS D3.6M 1999 Specification for Underwater Welding

 This specification covers the requirements for welding structures or components under the surface of the water.
 It includes welding in both dry and wet environments.
-Sections 1 through 6 constitute the general requirements for underwater welding while sections 7 through 10 contain the special requirements applicable for four individual classes of weld:
+Sections 1 through 6 constitute the general requirements for underwater welding while sections 7 through 10 contain the special requirements applicable to four individual classes of welding: